net-lisias-ksph/KIS/Settings.cfg.md

 ###### `EvaInventory`
 - `inventoryKey`: Shortcut key to open the current EVA inventory.
-- `rightHandKey`:
-- `slotsX`:
-- `slotsY`:
-- `slotSize `:
-- `slotSize `:
-- `slotSize `:
+- `rightHandKey`: Shortcut key to use the current item in the right hand.

-Number of slots in the EVA inventory in width
+- `slotsX`: Number of horizontal slots in the EVA inventory
-Number of slots in the EVA inventory in height
+- `slotsY`: Number of vertical slots in the EVA inventory
-Size of the slots (50px)
+- `slotSize`: Size of the slots
-Size of inventory part icons
+- `itemIconResolution`: Resolution of the item's slot icon
+- `selfIconResolution`: Resolution of the kerbal's icon
-Volume of EVA invetory
+- `maxVolume`: Maximum volume of the EVA inventory
+- `openSndPath`: Open sound path of the inventory
+- `closeSndPath`: Close sound path of the inventory